OANDA Is Recommended For Intermediate Forex Trading

 OANDA Has An Australian Financial Services Licence

-It is also incredibly important to note that OANDA, although originally founded in Canada they have an AFSL and traders can feel confident in the knowledge their capital is kept secure, in segregated trust accounts, a pre-requisite for AFSL regulated brokers.
+It is also incredibly important to note that OANDA, one of the top forex brokers, although originally founded in Canada they have an AFSL and traders can feel confident in the knowledge their capital is kept secure, in segregated trust accounts, a pre-requisite for AFSL regulated brokers.
 This essentially means that OANDA cannot use client money for hedging against their client’s positions.
 Upon OANDA review, we found that they have offices in Singapore, Canada, Japan and the UK.
-In Australia it operates under AFSL number 412981.
+In Australia, it operates under AFSL number 412981.
 Please note all brokers we promote on Compare Forex Brokers are AFSL regulated.

 Training Offered By The Forex Broker

-OANDA work to improve their traders currency trading by providing information, customer support, education support and the other tools they may require.
+OANDA works to improve their trader’s currency trading by providing information, customer support, education support and the other tools they may require.

 One key tool to help improve trading is the demo mode of their fxTrade platform.
 This allows Australian forex trading with no risk and 100,000 virtual money units.
 Unlike most other Australian forex brokers the demo never expires allowing ongoing testing of strategies on real currency trading data.

-Finally, to improve strategies there are educational resources online and tools including Order-Book.
+Finally, to improve strategies there are trading tips, educational resources online and tools including Order-Book.
 Order-Book aggregates real-time orders, market sentiment and a plethora of trader positions.

 Final Thought About OANDA

-It is important to mention at this point that the low leverage option offered by OANDA was one of the key reasons we selected theme as the recommended broker.
+It is important to mention at this point that the low leverage option offered by OANDA found in our forex broker Australia comparison was one of the key reasons we selected them as the recommended broker.
 Everyone is aware of the risks that trading with significant leverage imposes.
 Often traders are blinded by the upside and don’t fully comprehend the losses staring them in the face if things go awry.
 Traders who want to trade Forex but still limit their exposure to risk as much as possible would be well served by OANDA.
 To cap it off they also boast one of the most popular trading platforms on the market in MetaTrader 4.
 The combination of low leverage and MetaTrader 4 make it perfect for intermediate experienced traders.

 What Is Trading Currency?